grafana/grafana-operator/documentation/dashboards.md

 * *name*: The filename of the dashboard that gets mounted into a volume in the grafana instance.
 Not to be confused with `metadata.name`.
 * *json*: Raw json string with the dashboard contents.
 Check the [official documentation](https://grafana.com/docs/reference/dashboard/#dashboard-json).
+* *url*: Url address to download a json string with the dashboard contents.
+This will take priority over the json field in case the download is successful
 * *plugins*: A list of plugins required by the dashboard.
 They will be installed by the operator if not already present.

 ## Creating a new dashboard